JuliaStats/Lasso.jl/doc/lasso.rst

     ----------------- --------------------------------------------------------------- --------------------
     intercept         Whether to fit an (unpenalized) model intercept.                ``true``
     ----------------- --------------------------------------------------------------- --------------------
-    naivealgorithm    Whether to use the naive coordinate descent algorithm, which    ``true`` if more iteratively computes the dot product of the predictors with the than 5x as many residuals, as opposed to the covariance algorithm, which uses a predictors as precomputed Gram matrix.
-The naive algorithm is typically       observations or faster when there are many predictors that will not enter the   model is a GLM. model or when fitting generalized linear models.                ``false`` otherwise.
+    algorithm         Algorithm to use.
+The NaiveCoordinateDescent algorithm, which   NaiveCoordinateDescent iteratively computes the dot product of the predictors with the if more than 5x as residuals, as opposed to the CovarianceCoordinateDescent        many predictors as algorithm, which uses a precomputed Gram matrix.                observations or NaiveCoordinateDescent is typically faster when there are many  model is a GLM. predictors that will not enter the model or when fitting        CovarianceCoordinateDescent generalized linear models.                                      otherwise.
     ----------------- --------------------------------------------------------------- --------------------
     randomize         Whether to randomize the order in which coefficients are        ``true`` (if julia >= 0.4) updated by coordinate descent.
 This can drastically speed